 ProcessOne curates the Real-time Radar – a newsletter focusing on articles about technology and business aspects of real-time solutions.
 Here are the articles we found interesting in Issue #27.
-To receive this newsletter straight to your inbox on the day it is published, subscribe here.
-GopherCon 2019 Highlights ProcessOne CEO had the chance to attend […]
+To receive this newsletter straight to your inbox on the day it is published, subscribe here. » Do you want to enhance your business with real […]

 ProcessOne curates the Real-time Radar – a newsletter focusing on articles about technology and business aspects of real-time solutions.
 Here are the articles we found interesting in Issue #26.
-To receive this newsletter straight to your inbox on the day it is published, subscribe here.
-Uniting global football fans with an XMPP geocluster When you […]
+To receive this newsletter straight to your inbox on the day it is published, subscribe here. » Do you want to enhance your business with real […]

 The second day of the Swift Server-Side conference was as packed with great talk as the first day.
 You can read my previous post on workshop and day 1.
 Building the next version of the Smoke Framework (Simon Pilkington) Simon Pilkinson introduced his rework on the Smoke framework, developed as a video ingestion platform for […]